emilyriehl/yoneda/src/simplicial-hott/09-yoneda.rzk.md

     (is-segal-A : is-segal A)        -- A proof that A is Segal.
     (a : A)                       -- The representing object.
   (C : A -> U)            -- A type family.
-  (CisCov : isCovFam A C)        -- A covariant family.
+  (CisCov : is-covariant A C)        -- A covariant family.
     : C a -> ((z : A) -> hom A a z -> C z)
-    := \ u z f -> covTrans A a z f C CisCov u
+    := \ u z f -> covariant-transport A a z f C CisCov u
 ```

 ## The Yoneda composites